billkarsh/SpikeGLX/Markdown/Manual-Text.md

 #### Imec Menu

 * `Edit Imro...`: Shows the Imro Table editor allowing quick settings changes (available only if recording currently disabled).
+If you make changes to the bank values the software will automatically generate a new default ShankMap reflecting your current electrode, reference and on/off channel selections.

 * `Edit On/Off...`: Shows editor for changing which option-3 channels are turned off (available only if recording currently disabled).
+The current ShankMap is updated to reflect your changes.

+>*Note: In the Config Dialog ChanMap Editor you can order the graphs according to the extant ShankMap before the run starts.
+This is **not** changed even if we dynamically alter the ShankMap in these R-click actions.*

 ### Other Graph Window Features